Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 It’s good to let family members or friends know so they don’t freak out if you don’t answer them in some hours or days!

-In case of any emergency, call 112.
-For this emergency number, there’s good coverage throughout the hike.
+In case of an emergency, call 112.
+This emergency number has good coverage throughout the hike.

 The huts on the Carros de Foc route

 The 9 huts in the area are located in truly spectacular settings and are very different from each other.
-Keep in mind that the huts are not mountain hotels, and you must respect their schedules and rules.
+Remember that the huts are not mountain hotels; you must respect their schedules and rules.

-All the huts have the essential things to spend the night there: a place at the entrance to leave your backpack and boots, heating, accommodation, food and showers.
+All the huts have the essentials to spend the night there: a place at the entrance to leave your backpack and boots, heating, accommodation, food and showers.

 You sleep in a bunk bed in shared dormitories, bigger or smaller depending on the hut.
-The mattresses are close together with the neighbour, so try not to move much!
+The mattresses are close to each other, so try not to move much!

 All the huts have blankets, so you just need to bring your own sleeping bag or sheets